 I've already covered different coding workflows in multiple previous posts as well as my game development file structure, so let's dig into my pipeline to create all the art related assets and my overall workflow to complete a game production.

 Blender and Photoshop was my main tools to get the graphics done for this game.
 The actual choice of applications is not very important, in the end it all basically end up as PNG files to be used as sprites in SpriteKit.
 I wanted to use graphics generated in code for some parts, but it turned out to grow the scope too much, so I canceled that for Hypastorm and added that on my list for things to make for a future game instead.
-So it is all just bitmap graphics in the asset catalog.
+It is all just bitmap graphics in the asset catalog.

 Almost every object in the game is initially created as a 3D model in Blender and then rendered out as a Sprite, or a Sprite Atlas if it needed animation.